larfuma/fhir-eyecare-ig/README.md

 -------------------
-# Readme from the origina IG (published under CC0 license):
+# Readme from the original IG
+(published under CC0 license)